dradcl/RipFight/README.md

 # Known Bugs
 - The initialized character will sometimes not be yours.
 - Sometimes objects will fail at random, check Melon Logs.
+- The player count in the lobby will not be reflected on by the RPC.